tback/prezto/README.md

 Prezto — Instantly Awesome Zsh
 ==============================

+DO NOT USE THIS FORK - I'LL REWRITE HISTORY FROM TIME TO TIME.
+USE https://github.com/sorin/prezto instead

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.